heatherpink/abm/README.md

 ## Further Development
-The usability of the model could be improved by allowing the user to define the number of agents and iterations before the animation begins.
+The usability of the model could be improved by allowing the user to define the number of agents and iterations via the GUI before the animation begins.